 DEFINITIONS

 Affiliate.
-An affiliate of the DMA is a person or entity that is directly or indirectly through one or more intermediaries, controlled by, in control of, or under common control with the Corporation.
+An affiliate of the DMA is a person or entity that is directly or indirectly through one or more intermediaries, controlled by, in control of, or under common control with the DMA.

 Business relationship means any of the following:

-Person A is employed by Person B (i.e., in a sole proprietorship or by an organization with which Person B is associated as a trustee, director, officer, key employee, or greater-than-35% owner).
+Person A is employed by Person B (i.e., in a sole proprietorship or by an organization with which Person B is associated as a trustee, Director, officer, Key Person, or greater-than-35% owner).

 Person A is transacting business with Person B (other than in the ordinary course of either party’s business on the same terms as are generally offered to the public), directly or indirectly, in one or more contracts of sale, lease, license, loan, performance of services, or other transaction involving transfers of cash or property valued in excess of $10,000 in the aggregate during the organization’s tax year.
-(Indirect transactions are transactions with an organization with which Person B is associated as a trustee, director, officer, key employee, or greater-than-35% owner).
+(Indirect transactions are transactions with an organization with which Person B is associated as a trustee, Director, officer, Key Person, or greater-than-35% owner).

-Person A and Person B are each a director, trustee, officer, or greater than 10% owner in the same business or investment entity.
+Person A and Person B are each a Director, trustee, officer, or greater than 10% owner in the same business or investment entity.

 Please note that a “business relationship” does not include a relationship between an attorney and client, a medical professional (including psychologist) and patient, or a priest/clergy and penitent/communicant.